guardian/gateway/docs/development.md

 ## State Management

+Within Gateway state will take one of two forms.

+1. Managing some data/data between the server and client on a per request basis.
+   - See [Request State Locals and Client State](#request-state-locals-and-client-state) for more information.
+2. Managing some user data/data between requests.
+   - Use query parameters for simple data that needs to persist between requests.
+     - See [Query Params](#query-params) for more information.
+   - Use the encrypted state cookie for more complex data that needs to persist between requests.
+     - See [Encrypted State Cookie](#encrypted-state-cookie) for more information.

 ### Request State Locals and Client State

 Sometimes data is needed by the client to render a specific component, e.g. an error.
 Using SSR with additional client side hydration we